 To display the contents of your stack, use the DUMP\STACK command.
 When you issue this command without specifying a particular stack frame as the starting point of the dump, DUMP\STACK searches the stack (starting with the most recently created stack frames) for a condition frame (a stack frame generated by the signaling of a condition).
-If it finds a condition frame, it starts the dump at that frame; otherwise, it starts the dump at that frame; otherwise, it starts the dump at the stack frame of its calling procedure (typically the internal procedure in STD\$CP that executes internal commands).
+If it finds a condition frame, it starts the dump at that frame; otherwise, it starts the dump at the stack frame of its calling procedure (typically the internal procedure in STD\$CP that executes internal commands).